9. Further Open Rails Rolling Stock Features

 Note for enclosed wagons, such as covered vans, the freight animation shape may not be required, and therefore the parameters Shape, MaxHeight, and MinHeight can be left out of the file.

-statement is necessary to ensure satisfactory operation of the feature.
+The IntakePoint statement is necessary to ensure satisfactory operation of the feature.

 Open Rails supports the following freight or fuel load types: